-The UC Santa Cruz Division of the Arts proudly welcomes you to our state-of-the-art Music Center, set in the great meadow overlooking the Monterey Bay.
+The UC Santa Cruz Division of the Arts proudly welcomes you to our state-of-the-art Music Center, set on the edge of the great meadow overlooking the Monterey Bay.

-Neighboring the Performing Arts, Digital Arts and Baskin Visual Arts complexes, the $21 million center anchors a cluster of arts facilities located above the Great Meadow.
-The new facility offers a number of performance venues as well as classrooms and teaching studios outfitted with advanced audio-visual technology and with state-of-the-art digital audio, video, and recording systems.
+Neighboring the Theater Arts Center, Digital Arts Research Center, and Baskin Visual Arts, the $21 million Music Center anchors a cluster of arts facilities located above the Great Meadow.
+The facility offers performance venues as well as classrooms and teaching studios outfitted with advanced audio-visual technology and with state-of-the-art digital audio, video, and recording systems.

-The center is designed by award-winning Albuquerque architect Antoine Predock, known worldwide for creating buildings that blend in with their environment.
+The center was designed by award-winning Albuquerque architect Antoine Predock, known worldwide for creating buildings that blend in with their environment.
 Predock described the UCSC Music Center as a combination of "the poetic topographic elements of the UCSC campus -- ravine, meadow, and rocky outcropping -- organized in a choreographed sequence to form a music village where the great meadow meets the edge of the redwood forest."